Joel-Haeberli/it-security-docs/docs/themes/Evolution of Digital Forensics.md

 Over the time science became important and more and more scientific methods were used.
 E.g fingerprints, toxicology, body measurements, etc.)

 Technological advancements introduced new tools and techniques such as microscopes, DNA, traces, computer aided reconstruction/simulation, etc.
+New technologies have always taken time to be accepted as evidence!

 ## The 80s